-Almost every company was forced to embrace HR tech and use remote software tools for managing people.
-Be it recruiting, onboarding or conducting performance evaluations, HR tech was what bridged the tangible gap between employees and the intangible gap between man and machine.
+Almost every company was forced to embrace HR technology and use remote software tools for managing people.
+Be it recruiting, onboarding or conducting performance evaluations, HR technology was what bridged the tangible gap between employees and the intangible gap between man and machine.

-Often when we speak about future technology trends, it is about yearning for better employee engagement with online forums and guaranteeing employee work satisfaction with pulse surveys.
+Often when we speak about HR technology trends 2024, it is about yearning for better employee engagement with online forums and guaranteeing employee work satisfaction with pulse surveys.
 Although peopleHum boasts these quintessential features of HR technology, this is merely the tip of the iceberg that peopleHum has to offer!
-This blog will explore how the gap between HR and tech is bridged in the ‘New Normal’ thanks to new-age HR technology trends, the evolving HR digitalization and HRMS platforms like peopleHum leading the race with strategized recruiting, virtual communication and online 1-on-1s, which ensure better organizational agility and resilience.
+This blog will explore how the gap between HR and tech is bridged in the ‘New Normal’ thanks to new-age latest HR tech trends, the evolving HR digitalization and HRMS platforms like peopleHum leading the race with strategized recruiting, virtual communication and online 1-on-1s, which ensures employee engagement and resilience.

 "The simplification of work, increased productivity, taking the “friction” out of processes and work activities, and enabling people to do less repetitive, manual work.
 This gives time back for more insight-oriented, higher-impact tasks.
 How?
 Easier access to curated data, visualization, along with bots and AI.” - Mike Fenlon, Chief People Officer, PwC